milesroberts-123/tajimasDacrossSpecies/README.md

 To get the CSV for Boechera stricta run numbers I searched "Boechera stricta Reference Population" on the SRA.

+## listing genomes in NCBI to investigate

+On 2023-01-30, I downloaded a list of genomes that met these filters: eukaryotic, plants, land plants, exclude partial.
+I then filtered this list to exclude genomes that didn't have download links or didn't include chromosome assemblies (i.e. only plastid genomes) or didn't include any coding sequences

 ## installing updated snakemake

 The snakemake installation on the MSU HPCC is v4, but I want v7 so that I can use the `--containerize` functions